Women In Product is growing!

 Never ask a design to build a bridge, ask for a way to cross the river.

 We, as humans, are trained to think in solutions.
 We are appreciated for helping others and applauded when our projects move forward.
-So it is natural to ask people to implement our solution then to explain our problem.
+So it is natural to ask people to implement our solution and then to explain our problem.

 This is desired behaviour in many situations: